GIST-CSBL/G2D-Diff/README.md

 # Generation Tutorial
 - GenerationTutorial.ipynb

 Generation with the trained condition encoder and diffusion model.

+It will take about 15 minutes, but the time may vary depending on the environment.

-Check the comments in the notebook
+Check the comments in the notebook for further information about the source code.

 # Reproducing the models
 Use the following jupyter notebooks after adding the kernel.

-Check the comments in the notebook
 > python -m ipykernel --user --name g2d_diff

 ## For training G2D-Diff